Now Hiring! *SIGN ON BONUS OFFERED for eligible positions

 • Experience/ interest working with children, and their families, of various age and developmental levels with Autism Spectrum Disorder.

-• Strong foundation and understanding of language development and willingness to embrace developmental language thinking required.
+• Strong foundation and understanding of sensory processing disorder, regulation and modulation is required.

 • Interactive style that is playful, affectual and engaging.